 What options are available to helping finance cancer care and lifestyle expenses?
 Below is a list of both Texas-specific and national resources to help.

-In addition to the organizations listed below, those looking into help for cancer patients may want to look into accessing value from their life insurance policy through viatical settlements, traditional life insurance loans, and offerings like the Fifth Season Financial FLAG (Funds for Living and Giving) program.
+In addition to the organizations listed below, those looking into help for cancer patients may want to look into accessing value from their life insurance policy through viatical settlements, traditional life insurance loans, and offerings like the Fifth Season Financial Funds For Living Program.

-The FLAG program provides financial advances similar, to a bank loan; however, the loan is secured solely by one’s life insurance policy’s death benefit.
+The Funds For Living Program provides financial advances similar, to a bank loan; however, the loan is secured solely by one’s life insurance policy’s death benefit.
 Qualified individuals with life insurance policies can expect to receive 10%-65% of their policy’s face value benefit as a lump sum or a line of credit.
-Unlike the funds allocated by medical insurance or not-for-profit organizations, the money one receives from the FLAG program is completely unrestricted.
+Unlike the funds allocated by medical insurance or not-for-profit organizations, the money one receives from the Funds For Living Program is completely unrestricted.
 In other words, the funds can be used for anything, from paying for more personalized care, to memory making family vacations, to paying off one’s mortgage.
 Fifth Season also absorbs all future premium payments to maintain the life insurance policy.
 All interest payments and fees are paid out of the policy and not by the owner of the policy.
 Fifth Season Financial is a licensed consumer lender in the State of Texas so you can trust that you’ll be working with a reliable source of financial assistance that has already helped thousands of individuals in situations.

 To find out more about this unique opportunity, head to https://www.fifthseasonfinancial.com/flag-program/.